alonho/pytrace/README.md

 The Database
 ------------

-The database is saved in the current working directory and is named *traces.sqlite*.
+The database is saved in the current working directory and is named **traces.sqlite**.

-In order to not run out of disk space, The database will be truncated to a fixed number of traces (currently hard coded to 10000).
+In order to not run out of **disk space**, The database will be truncated to a fixed number of traces (currently hard coded to 10000).

 Reducing the overhead
 ---------------------